Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 Well, wait a minute, Sherry.

-I can think of a lot of reasons, and I imagine everyone can for freedom for what uh a better life that they have for their children, for their family, for their relatives in this country.
+I can think of a lot of reasons, and I imagine everyone can, for freedom, for what are a better life that they have for their children, for their family, for their relatives.

-Um I would say that the Republican Party has a lacking not that they don't care about the conditions and the plight and the needs and the necessities of Spanish people and Mexican people, but they need to express the sympathy.
+And I would say that the Republican Party has a lacking, not that they don't care about the conditions and the plight and the needs and the necessities of Spanish people and Mexican people, but they need to express the sympathy.

-Well, well let's I don't think it's been expressed so that so that other people that are Americans and illegal aliens from Mexico and Spanish America know that the Republicans really do feel for their plight that they want a better life.
+I don't think it's been expressed so that other people, there are Americans and illegal aliens from Mexico and Spanish America, know that the Republicans really do feel for their plot that they want a better life.

-Well when you say you feel the Well, when you say expressing sympathy, Sherry, you mean empathy, empathy.
+Well, when you say expressing sympathy, Sherry, you mean empathy.

-Empathy, empathy, that they should legalize their status in the United States.
+Empathy, that they should legalize their status in the United States.

 Let's explore that a bit.

-Because it's true life in Mexico, life in large parts of Latin America uh can be extremely unpleasant compared to living in, say, uh Cambridge, Massachusetts, or Westchester County, New York, or Malibu, California.
+Because it's true, life in Mexico, life in large parts of Latin America can be extremely unpleasant compared to living in, say, Cambridge, Massachusetts, or Westchester County, New York, or Malibu, California.

 For example, the Congo in Africa.